We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Disney Enchantment is designed to take guests on a journey filled with adventure, wonder, and empowerment.
 The show will feature music, enhanced lighting, fireworks, and immersive projection effects that run from Cinderella’s Castle all the way down Main Street.

 This is the first time any projections have extended all the way down Main Street.
+Unfortunately for me, I was unable to see these projections.

 Disney Kite Tales